 Coral Bay is a small town with a population of 200, which is greatly boosted during tourist season.
 Being located at the edge of the Ningaloo Reef, its main attraction is snorkeling.
 We were excited to explore the vibrant marine life that thrives in this area.

-In addition to snorkeling, Coral Bay offers a variety of activities such as glass-bottom boat tours, diving tours, stingray snorkel tours, whale and shark watching tours and quad bike and sailing tours.
+In addition to snorkeling, Coral Bay offers a variety of activities such as glass-bottom boat tours, diving tours, stingray snorkel tours, whale and shark watching tours, quad bike tours, and sailing tours.